 Simply put, if I don’t write I will not earn a living.
 I have no other income, no trust fund etc. to fall back on.
 Believe me, when I say this is a great motivator.

-You need to remind yourself that even the most successful writers suffered from this at the start and that the reason they are now successful is that they continued to work on their writing and ignored their inner critic.
+You need to remind yourself that even the most successful writers suffered from this at the start and that the reason they are now successful is that they kept going and ignored their inner critic.

 ‘There is only one success – to be able to spend your life in your own way.’ – Christopher Morley